rdhillon1016/java-playground/README.md

 In software engineering, a WAR file is a file used to distribute a collection of JAR-files, JavaServer Pages, Java Servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files) and other resources that together constitute a web application.
 This file is provided to an application server like Tomcat.

 You can use method references in place of functional interfaces like `Arrays.sort(rosterAsArray, Person::compareByAge);` (`Person::compareByAge` is the method reference).

+The [Stream API](https://dev.java/learn/api/streams/) is your best tool to process your in-memory data following a map/filter/reduce approach.

+System properties are properties provided to the process at runtime.

 ## JDBC